Spin caloritronics as a probe of nonunitary superconductors: Introduction

-We show below that the spin current response to the thermal gradient in superconductors provides unique information about the nontrivial structures of the order parameter.
-Our main conclusion is that the spin-Seebeck effect (SSE), a spin current along the thermal gradient~\cite{uchida2021transport,uchida2008observation,uchida2010spin,jaworski2010observation,bosu2011spin}, provides a smoking gun signature of NUSCs irrespective of whether the net pair spin magnetization vanishes or not.
-We also emphasize that the spin-Nernst effect (SNE), a spin current perpendicular to the thermal gradient~\cite{uchida2021transport,meyer2017observation,sheng2017spin}, is a probe of the spin-chirality of the condensate~\cite{matsushita2022spin}.
+We propose a new type of spin transport phenomenon unique to superconductors, the superconducting spin Seebeck effect (SSSE).
+The SSSE designation indicates the generation of net spin current along the thermal gradient in the absence of thermoelectric charge current.
+The thermoelectric charge current is fully canceled by the supercurrent in bulk superconductors, as shown in Fig.~\ref{fig: setup}.
+The SSSE should therefore be distinguished from the spin-Seebeck effect for magnons in magnetic systems and the spin-dependent Seebeck effect for spin-polarized electron systems, because the electric voltage commonly observed in the latter case is absent in bulk superconductors~\cite{bauer2012spin,uchida2021transport,uchida2008observation}.
+The SSSE provides a smoking gun signature of NUSCs, irrespective of whether the net spin magnetization of nonunitary Cooper pairs vanishes or not.
+We also emphasize that the spin-Nernst effect (SNE), spin current generation perpendicular to the thermal gradient~\cite{uchida2021transport,meyer2017observation,sheng2017,bose2018}, is a probe of the spin-chirality of the condensate~\cite{matsushita2022spin}.
+Our work demonstrates that spin current is uniquely suited for examining the coupling between the relative orbital motion (the $\bm k$-dependence of the $d$-vector) and the spin (the direction of $d$-vector) of spin-triplet Cooper pairs.

 We carry out our calculations in the framework of quasiclassical nonequilibrium Keldysh-Eilenberger theory~\cite{eilenberger1968transformation,serene1983quasiclassical}.
-The key point of our analysis is that in the bulk of superconductors, the charge thermoelectric current must vanish, but the same condition requires the existence of the spin thermoelectric current in NUSCs, as shown in Fig.~\ref{fig:setup}.
-Our work demonstrates that spin current is uniquely suited for examining the coupling of the relative orbital motion (the $\bm k$-dependence of the $d$-vector) and the spin (the direction of the $d$-vector) of spin-triplet Cooper pairs.
+The key point of our analysis is to properly account for the absence of the thermoelectric charge current in bulk superconductors~\cite{ginzburg1978thermoelectric,Shelly2016}.
+As shown in Fig.~\ref{fig: setup} and discussed below, the thermal gradient induces a spatial change in the U(1) phase of the superconducting order parameter, leading to a counterflow of supercurrent that cancels out the dissipative thermoelectric charge current carried by quasiparticles.
+Importantly, this cancellation permits the existence of the thermoelectric spin current in NUSCs.